Multi-tenant integration (single sign-on)

 Auto login request

-Auto login method allows getting a user session:
+Auto login method allows getting a user session.
+This is now handled by the SMP Booking system:

 Content-Type: application/json